Sky UK: Expansion into broadband and others

+Television changes and IPTV launch

 On 28 July 2021, Sky announced that its flagship channel Sky One would shut down on 1 September, to be replaced by two channels; Sky Showcase, showing a mixture of content from other Sky Channels, and Sky Max, showing Sky's original programming and entertainment previously shown on Sky One.

 On 7 October 2021, Sky announced a new all-in-one TV set called Sky Glass.
-It is designed to support streaming of Sky TV and streaming service shows over WiFi, eliminating the need for a satellite dish or box.
+It was designed to support streaming of Sky TV and streaming service shows over WiFi, eliminating the need for a satellite dish or box.
 It launched on 18 October 2021, with three sizes available: 43-inch, 55-inch and 65-inch.